-To make this work, it is important that you are open and work with your child's school by sharing written information.
-This will help agree the right support and take an active part in agreeing and putting in place the solution.
+To make this work, it is important that you are open and work with your child's school by sharing information.
+This will help ensure the right support is put in place to ensure your child's needs are met.

-In most cases this will be sufficient, but no child should be out of school without appropriate education for more than 15 school days over a school year.
-Where additional support is needed, your local council is responsible for arranging alternative suitable fulltime (or close to) education for your child.
+In most cases this will be sufficient, but no child should be out of school due to illness without appropriate education for more than 15 school days over a school year.
+Where additional support is needed, your local council is responsible for arranging alternative suitable fulltime (or close to) education for your child, as far as health needs allow.

-If your child has an Education, Health and Care plan, and is out of school for more than 15 days, we expect the school to inform the local council who is responsible for your child's plan.
+If your child has an Education, Health and Care plan, we expect the school to inform the local council who is responsible for your child's plan if attendance falls.
 This is to ensure that they are aware of the situation and to seek their support for your child where necessary.